rosajen27/tindog/README.md

-# TinDog
+# 🐶 TinDog

-Start up landing page for a fictional application named TinDog that allows the user to find other dogs & their owners nearby in the swipe left/right style made famous by Tinder.
-Challenge made by The Complete 2020 Web Development Bootcamp by Angela Yu.
+Start up landing page for a fictional application named TinDog.
+TinDog allows the user to find other dogs & their owners nearby in the swipe left/right style made famous by Tinder.

 ## Deployment